-Elements of this policy which relate specifically to the website apply to the League website only.
-We are not responsible in any way for the practices of other websites which may be linked to the League’s website.
+Elements of this policy which relate specifically to the website apply to the ACL website only.
+We are not responsible in any way for the practices of other websites which may be linked to the ACL’s website.

-The League will not require an individual to consent to the collection, use or disclosure of information beyond that required to fulfill the specified purpose.
+The ACL will not require an individual to consent to the collection, use or disclosure of information beyond that required to fulfill the specified purpose.